-The 2019 Building and Site Series III capital projects fund includes project activities funded with bonds issued after May 1, 1994.
+The 2019 Building and Site Series III, 2021 Building and Site Series IV, and 2022 Building and Site Series I capital project funds includes project activities funded or that will be funded with bonds issued after May 1, 1994.
 For these capital projects, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.